11 English Words Used Differently in the Philippines

 It is important to get a hand of a few of these words as they mirror the inventiveness and creativity of Filipinos in expressing themselves.
 To fully enjoy the Filipino experience, use a word or two during your stay!

-Article by Arvee Gomez
+Written by Arvee Gomez